biddster/node-red-contrib-hs100/README.md

 # Actuation

+## Turn on

-To turn the HS100 on, send a message with the topic or payload set to `on`.
+To turn the HS100 on, send a message to this node's input with the topic or payload set to `on`.

+## Turn off

-To turn the HS100 off, send a message with the topic or payload set to `off`.
+To turn the HS100 off, send a message to this node's input with the topic or payload set to `off`.

+## Obtain power consumption data

-To obtain the power consumption, send a message with the topic or payload set to `consumption`.
+To obtain the power consumption, send a message to this node's input with the topic or payload set to `consumption`.
 The consumption data will be sent via this node's output in `msg.payload`.